IsmailSalehCode/back_end-dental_practice/README.md

 Back end for a SPA I deployed in May 2022 on a shared-hosting Namecheap server.
 Client was a dental practice.

-Features: Registration, Authentication, Authorization, CRUD & Communication with an external API (Google reCAPTCHA).
+Features: User Management (Registration, Authentication), Authorization, CRUD & Communication with an external API (Google reCAPTCHA).

 Front End repo: https://github.com/IsmailSalehCode/front_end-dental_practice